Review of our 2 months roadtrip in Brittany during the fall of 2021. Itinerary ideas and budget for a van trip

 During our various stays in Brittany we have tested many forms of accommodation and the least we can say is that there is plenty of choice!
 In 2017 and 2018 we were by car and alternated between campsites (with our tent), gites and hotels in the cities.
 In 2021, we traveled with our converted van and so this time we spent more nights at rest stops, campsites and a few nature spots.
 However, we also rented a few accommodations along the way in order to work a little more comfortably (and do our laundry) ;)

-To find lodgings and hotels we usually use the Hotelscombined website or we search directly for small lodgings on the websites of the tourist offices.
+To find lodgings and hotels we usually use the Hotelscombined or Booking websites or we search directly for small lodgings on the websites of the tourist offices.
 Alternatively, you can also use the Stay22 map of hotels and rentals.
 Use the filters at the top of the map to refine your search and zoom in on the area of your choice.

 Do not leave Brittany without having tasted these specialties